-E-mail: arnstolp@ece.utah.edu (I don't check my e-mail very regularly, so it may be a while before I read what you send)

-Office hours: My "office hours" are the problem sessions at the end of class.
+- E-mail: arnstolp@ece.utah.edu (I don't check my e-mail very regularly, so it may be a while before I read what you send) - Office hours: My "office hours" are the problem sessions at the end of class.
 Otherwise it's catch me if you can.
 To increase your chances, talk to me after class to.
 I'm usually around between 11 a.m. & 2 p.m.
 T & Th.
+Before class is best, since I want to sit in on another class directly after ours.
 If I'm not in my office, check the lab.